 Over the years, the Durham Bulls have won over 30 league, class, and division titles, the most recent being in 2018.

 Notable Bulls alumni include MLB second baseman and famous baseball broadcaster Joe Morgan, as well as third baseman Chipper Jones.
-And one of the most well-known MLB players in history, Jackie Robinson, played infield for the Durham Bulls.

 Where to Stay: 21C Museum Hotel

 Charleston RiverDogs | Charleston, SC